cyberbotics/wrestling/README.md

 If everything went well, your repository should appear after some time in the [leaderboard][1] of the competition.
 If there was a problem, an [issue](../../issues) will be open automatically on your repository by the organizer.
 You will have to read it, fix what is wrong and push the changes to your main branch to re-run the automated verification.

-## Participation Conditions

-Anyone can participate: there is absolutely no restriction on the quality and number of team members.

-Participation is free of charge, including the finals.

 ## Rules